 Superior is a medium-sized city located in the state of Wisconsin.
-With a population of 26,579 people and ten constituent neighborhoods, Superior is the 27th largest community in Wisconsin.
-Superior has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 26,101 people and ten constituent neighborhoods, Superior is the 27th largest community in Wisconsin.

 Superior is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Superior is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Superior who work in office and administrative support (14.14%), sales jobs (12.06%), and food service (8.81%).
+Overall, Superior is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Superior who work in office and administrative support (12.45%), sales jobs (9.44%), and management occupations (7.60%).

-The citizens of Superior are slightly better educated than the national average of 21.84% for all cities and towns, with 22.39% of adults in Superior having a bachelor's degree or advanced degree.
+The education level of Superior citizens is a little higher than the average for US cities and towns: 23.50% of adults in Superior have at least a bachelor's degree.

-The per capita income in Superior in 2010 was $23,114, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $92,456 for a family of four.
+The per capita income in Superior in 2010 was $27,894, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $111,576 for a family of four.
 However, Superior contains both very wealthy and poor people as well.

 The most common language spoken in Superior is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.